 2. You’re steamy.

 You know those microwavable veggie packets that steam while they cook?
 You’re the broccoli.

 Or, since you probably have a severe broccoli aversion right now, you know how at convenience stores there are those plump red hot dogs just sitting in that cooker, spinning and sweating all day?
-When you’re pregnant in summertime, you’re the hot dog.
+When you’re pregnant in the summertime, you’re the hot dog.

 You’re sharing a sleeping bag with someone in 90-degree heat but you can’t unzip it and get out, because you’re the sleeping bag.